BLCM/modding-web/_pages/runningmods.md

 BLCMM will auto-update to the latest version, if needed, from its splash screen.

-# Preparing Borderlands for Modding, Method 1 (BLCMM)
+# Preparing Borderlands for Modding, Method 1 - Steam Only (BLCMM)

+**Note:** BLCMM cannot currently hex-edit the Epic Games Store version of BL2 or TPS.
+EGS users should use Method 2 (Hex Multitool) instead.
+Steam users can still use either, depending on your preferences.

 Before you start running mods, you need to hex edit your BL2/TPS executables to enable the console fully.
 One way to do this easily is inside the